raystack/firehose/docs/README.md

 ## Key Features
 Discover why users choose Firehose as their main Kafka Consumer

-**Support for Multiple Sinks**  Firehose supports sinking stream data to log console, HTTP, GRPC, PostgresDB, InfluxDB, ElasticSearch, Redis & Clevertap
+* **Support for multiple sinks**  Firehose supports sinking stream data to log console, HTTP, GRPC, PostgresDB, InfluxDB, ElasticSearch, Redis & Clevertap
-**Self-serve** Configure, deploy, validate, scale, monitor, alert, debug, audit and so on.
-Every action is DIY **Elastic Scaling** Cloud-native & leverages horizontal scaling and high-performance streaming to sink data in near real-time & zero data drops
+* **Self-serve** Configure, deploy, validate, scale, monitor, alert, debug, audit and so on.
+Every action is DIY
+* **Elastic scaling** Cloud-native & leverages horizontal scaling and high-performance streaming to sink data in near real-time & zero data drops
-**Metrics for Monitoring Performance** Exposes critical metrics through the consoles to monitor the health of your delivery streams, take any necessary actions
+* **Metrics for performance monitoring** Exposes critical metrics through the consoles to monitor the health of your delivery streams, take any necessary actions

 ## Supported Sinks:
 Following sinks are supported in firehose